 Steller sea lions live in cold temperate to subarctic waters along the North Pacific Rim from northern Japan to California (Loughlin et al., 1984).
-Individuals from the Western Distinct Population Segment, which is listed as endangered under the ESA, and Eastern Distinct Population Segment, which was delisted under the ESA in 2013, may occur in the TMAA.
+Individuals from the Western DPS, which is listed as endangered under the ESA, and Eastern DPS, which was delisted under the ESA in 2013, may occur in the TMAA.
 Steller sea lions display high site fidelity during the breeding season from May to July.
 Outside of the breeding season, individuals disperse widely in search of prey, which consists primarily of fish (Muto et al., 2018).

-National Marine Fisheries Service-designated critical habitat for the Western Distinct Population Segment (which was designated in 1993) is situated along the Aleutian Islands and Western Alaska (58 FR 45269).
+NMFS-designated critical habitat for the Western DPS (which was designated in 1993) is situated along the Aleutian Islands and Western Alaska (58 FR 45269).
 The critical habitat encompasses terrestrial habitats and the surrounding nearshore waters that Steller sea lions use for foraging, haul-out sites, and rookeries for reproduction (pupping and mating).
-The critical habitat is located adjacent to the TMAA, but would have otherwise overlapped a portion of the training area, absent mitigation to modify the TMAA boundaries as described in Table 5.4-1 and Section 5.4.2.4 (Temporary Maritime Activities Area).
-In the Gulf of Alaska, foraging habitat is primarily inshore of the TMAA in shallower, more nearshore continental shelf waters (ranging from approximately 4.3 to 13 NM offshore).
+The critical habitat is located adjacent to the TMAA, but would have otherwise overlapped a portion of the training area, absent mitigation to modify the TMAA boundaries as described in Table 5-10 and Section 5.4.2.3 (Temporary Maritime Activities Area).
+In the GOA, foraging habitat is primarily inshore of the TMAA in shallower, more nearshore continental shelf waters (ranging from approximately 4.3 to 13 NM offshore).
 Additionally, there is a secondary occurrence inshore of the 1,000 m isobath, and a rare occurrence seaward of the 1,000 m isobath (Lander et al., 2011).

 In summary, Steller sea lions use terrestrial and nearshore habitats along the North Pacific Rim for reproduction and foraging.
-Individuals from the Western Distinct Population Segment and Eastern Distinct Population of Steller sea lions could be present within the TMAA; however, the best available science indicates that reproduction and foraging occur primarily within the critical habitat areas designated by NMFS and located outside of the TMAA.
+Individuals from the Western DPS and Eastern DPS of Steller sea lions could be present within the TMAA; however, the best available science indicates that reproduction and foraging occur primarily within the critical habitat areas designated by NMFS and located outside of the TMAA.
 For additional information about Stellar sea lions and their habitat use and geographic range, see Section 3.8.2.17 (Steller Sea Lion [Eumetopias jubatus]) of this SEIS/OEIS.

-5.4.1.5 Fisheries Habitats
+5.4.1.5 Birds and Fish